msagitw/ak/content/project/Semantic-Technology/index.md

 ## Medical Informatics Platform

-This project in which I as involved was for the development of Digital Diagnostic Algorithm that would be used for training junior physicians in the diagnosis of stat cases.
+This project in which I was involved was for the development of a *Digital Diagnostic Algorithm* that would be used for training junior physicians in the diagnosis of stat cases.
 I was the lead in the development of the ontological databases.
 The following were the scope of the disease domains for which, I had developed the ontologies.

 ![](o1.png)